Develop cloud native Kubernetes Java applications on Okteto Cloud

 Hello Okteto!

-Since we are using JKube, all of the developer specific goals such as debugging (k8s:debug
+Since we are using JKube, all the developer specific goals such as debugging (k8s:debug

 ), retrieving the logs (k8s:log